ajbanjara/Wireshark/Development.md

   - [Windows Libraries](/Development/WindowsLibs) Describes how Windows libraries are built and the procedure for updating those.

+### Character encodings

+  - [Character encodings](/Development/Character-encodings): Character encodings used in Wireshark and the systems on which Wireshark runs

+  - [Filename Encoding](/Development/FilenameEncoding): the various Unicode and code page encodings of filenames in GLib

   - [String Handling](/Development/StringHandling) How string handling should work in Wireshark (ie encoding support, how to deal with invalid strings, etc)

+### Non-C dissectors

+  - [Lua](/Lua): Extending Wireshark with the extensible extension language

+  - Generic dissector (<http://wsgd.free.fr/>) : display clearly your data inside wireshark without any code

 ## Projects